 - Disruption: From tearing off the current shingles to using nail guns to install the new shingles, getting a new roof can be disruptive and noisy, which is often unavoidable.

 Schedule a Free Estimate with our New Jersey Roofing Company

-If you have a leaky roof or it's showing signs of damage, you need a roofing contractor who you can trust to do the job right, whether you choose a total roof replacement or a repair.
+If you have a leaky roof or it's showing signs of damage, you need a roofing contractor who you can trust to do the job right, whether you choose roof repair or replacement.
 At Allied Roofing Solutions, we offer competitive prices and 100 percent financing to help you save money on a new roof and use the highest-rated roofing materials on all repairs and roof systems.
-To schedule your free estimate, call us today at 201-773-0633 or fill out the form below to get started.
+To schedule your free estimate, call us today at (201) 773-0633 or fill out the form below to get started.

 Simply fill out this form for a Free Estimate.